MITLibraries/guides/rails.md

 #### Ruby Versions
-- Use the latest stable release unless you have a documented reason not to
+- Use the latest stable release unless you have a documented reason not to (an [ADR](https://github.com/npryce/adr-tools) would be a great place to document this if the project is using them)
 - see also: `Upgrading Ruby on Rails and Deprecations` below

 #### Rails Versions